-NZ shares drop after US stocks suffer worst day since 1987
+NZ shares bounce off lows after US market suffers worst day since 1987

 These include Air New Zealand, Sky TV and a number of businesses in the tourism industry.

-Stuart Williams, head of equities at Nikko Asset Management, said the local market was following Wall Street's lead, but the main event will be the government's multi-billion fiscal stimulus package to be announced early this afternoon.
+Stuart Williams, head of equities at Nikko Asset Management, said the local market was following Wall Street's lead, but the main event will be the government's multi-billion fiscal stimulus package.

-"Obviously our selloff is not as big as overseas, but I think 2 o'clock New Zealand time is really important to see how assertive the government is going to be."

 A strong announcement has the potential to help stabilise the market, which has been extremely volatile as investors grapple with the constantly changing outlook, he said.